leobaiano/pimap/readme.txt

 == Changelog ==

-= 1.2 2014-08-25 =
+= 1.2.0 2014-08-25 =

-* Create shortcode [pimap], active scroll on mouse, active sensor geolocation, change icon wp-admin.
+* Create shortcode [pimap], active scroll on mouse and change icon wp-admin.

-= 1.0 2014-08-02 =
+= 1.1.1 2014-08-24 =

-* Creation of the plugin, the initial version.
+* Fix bug in the display of pins without image

-= 1.1 2014-08-21 =
+= 1.1.0 2014-08-21 =

 * Displaying image and content in infobox.
 * Translation into Portuguese of Brazil

-= 1.1.1 2014-08-24 =
+= 1.0.0 2014-08-02 =

-* Fix bug in the display of pins without image
+* Creation of the plugin, the initial version.

 == Upgrade Notice ==

-= 1.2 2014-08-25 =
+= 1.2.0 2014-08-25 =

-* Create shortcode [pimap], active scroll on mouse, active sensor geolocation, change icon wp-admin.
+* Create shortcode [pimap], active scroll on mouse and change icon wp-admin.